Search

 How to apply?

-There are three application routes for international applicants – online applications can be made for each via the links provided:
+There are three main application routes for international applicants – online applications can be made for each via the links provided:

 To apply for an undergraduate/Bachelor (BA or BSc) degree at Corvinus University of Budapest you will need to complete an online application and provide the following supporting documentation: